syncs-usyd/syncs-constitution/constitution.rst

 12. The First Year Representative shall:

-    1. Facilitate communication between the first year students of the School of Information Technologies, the staff of the School of Information Technologies, and the Society;
+    1. Facilitate communication between the first year students of the School of Computer Science, the staff of the School of Computer Science, and the Society;
     2. Coordinate activities with the Event Coordinator, Public Relations Officer and other student representatives of the Society to promote student participation in Society activities.